Alexone08/Discord-Verify-Bot-Translated/README.md

 - Free version [Look at the image for an example.](https://ibb.co/4ZY1Dcm)

-- Description of the bot **The bot is hosted with botghost, because is free.
+- Description of the bot. **The bot is hosted with botghost, because is free.
 And is really simple to use.**

 - How do i install the bot? **I will install the bot personally because is complicated.**